XactSystems/phpstan-extensions/README.md

 ```

 #### Excluding files
-You can exclude directories and individual files from being scanned by this rule using the excludePaths parameter as shown above/
+You can exclude directories and individual files from being scanned by this rule using the excludePaths parameter as shown above.